 These are the main advantages of borosilicate glass:

 - Extreme Temperature Resistance

 - Thermal Shock Resistance

 - Easy To Clean

 Wikipedia: "Borosilicate glass is a type of glass with silica and boron trioxide as the main glass-forming constituents.
 Borosilicate glasses are known for having very low coefficients of thermal expansion (~3 × 10−6 K−1 at 20 °C), making them resistant to thermal shock, more so than any other common glass.
 Such glass is less subject to thermal stress and is commonly used for the construction of reagent bottles.
 Borosilicate glass is sold under such trade names as Borcam, Borosil, DURAN, Suprax, Simax, BSA 60, BSC 51 (By NIPRO), Heatex, Endural, Schott, Refmex, Kimble, MG(India) and some (but not all) items sold under the trade name Pyrex."

-glass, pyrex, glass blowing, pyrex glass, glass tube, pyrex glass bowls, pyrex glass tubes, scientific glass, borosilicate glass tube, laboratory glassware, silica glass, heat resistant glass
+Some words often used instead of borosilicate for bongs: glass, pyrex, glass blowing, pyrex glass, glass tube, pyrex glass bowls, pyrex glass tubes, scientific glass, borosilicate glass tube, laboratory glassware, silica glass, heat resistant glass

 Other types of glass bongs